 nix-env --install git gnumake

 In order to work with status-react, you need to be inside a Nix shell.
-The makefile targets will make sure you are in a Nix shell, or start one for you implicitly.
-However, if you’re going to be running multiple commands in a shell, you might want to start a dedicated Nix shell by running
+The makefile targets will ensure you are in a Nix shell, or start one for you implicitly.
+However, if you’re going to be running multiple commands on the same terminal, you might want to start a dedicated Nix shell by running

 - Java 8

 - Clojure and Leiningen

 - Node.js (see note below)

 - CMake and extra-cmake-modules

 - Python 2.7

 Note 1: It can take up to 60 minutes depending on your machine and internet connection speed.

 TARGET controls the type of shell that is started.
 If you want to limit the amount of dependencies downloaded, you could run